HomeSEOLocal Business Structured Data Optimization Guide

 Reality: Google processes JSON-LD just as effectively, and often more reliably since it’s less prone to implementation errors.

-First up: required properties.
-For LocalBusiness markup, you absolutely need name and either address or areaServed.
+First, the required properties.
+For LocalBusiness markup, you need name and either address or areaServed.
 That’s the bare minimum.
-But here’s the kicker – meeting minimum requirements rarely gets you noticed.
+But meeting the minimum rarely gets you noticed.
 Google rewards comprehensive, accurate markup with better visibility.

 Quality matters more than quantity.
 Google’s algorithms can detect when you’re stuffing irrelevant properties or providing inconsistent information.
 If your structured data says you’re open until 9 PM but your website says 8 PM, you’re creating confusion that could hurt your rankings.